SGGPO

 Following reports of the Operation Triangulation campaign targeting iOS devices, Kaspersky experts shed light on the details of the spyware used in the attack.

-TriangleDB malware has hit iOS devices
+TriangleDB malware has attacked iOS devices |

 Kaspersky recently reported on a new mobile APT (Advanced Persistent Threat) campaign targeting iOS devices via iMessage.
-After a six-month investigation, Kaspersky researchers have published an in-depth analysis of the exploit chain and detailed findings on the spyware infection.
+After a six-month investigation, Kaspersky researchers have published an in-depth analysis of the exploit chain and detailed findings of the spyware infection.

-If the device is not rebooted, the software will automatically uninstall after 30 days, unless the attackers extend this period.
+If the device is not rebooted, the software will automatically uninstall itself after 30 days, unless the attackers extend this period.
 Acting as a sophisticated spyware, TriangleDB performs a variety of data collection and monitoring capabilities.

 The software includes 24 commands with diverse functions.
 These commands serve various purposes, such as interacting with the device's file system (including creating, modifying, extracting, and deleting files), managing processes (listing and terminating), extracting strings to collect victim credentials, and monitoring the victim's geographic location.

 “As we dug deeper into the attack, we discovered that this sophisticated iOS infection had several strange features.
-We are continuing to analyze the campaign and will keep everyone updated as we learn more about this sophisticated attack.
+We continue to analyze the campaign and will keep everyone updated as we learn more about this sophisticated attack.
 We urge the cybersecurity community to share knowledge and collaborate to get a clearer picture of the threats out there,” said Georgy Kucherin, security expert at Kaspersky’s Global Research and Analysis Team.

 Source